-The EPA's mixed-mode calculations give the Cayenne E-Hybrid an MPGe rating of 47 miles per gallon, and the Cayenne E-Hybrid can cover about 20 miles on battery power alone.
-Recharge time is better than most current plug-ins -- a bit less than three hours for a full charge from a standard 240V plug, half that with Porsche's dedicated charger -- and the Cayenne E-Hybrid's gas motor can also recharge the battery pack while the vehicle is moving.
+Using mixed-mode calculations, the Environmental Protection Agency (EPA) gives the E-Hybrid an MPGe equivalent rating of 47 miles per gallon.
+The Cayenne E-Hybrid can travel about 20 miles on battery power alone.
+Recharge time is better than most current plug-ins—about 2.7 hours for a full charge from a standard 240-volt outlet, or half that time with Porsche's dedicated on-board charger.
+Like regular hybrids, the Cayenne E-Hybrid's gasoline engine can also recharge the battery pack while the vehicle is moving.
 An automatic start/stop function is standard.

-Past the driveline trickery the Cayenne E-Hybrid is still a tremendously versatile, well-appointed, well-made vehicle.
-Take it for what it is -- a luxurious super-sophisticated soft-roading all-weather upright station wagon with decent ground clearance -- and you'll be endlessly pleased with its capabilities and comfort, which are comparable to a regular gas-engine Cayenne.
+Looking past the driveline complexity, the Cayenne E-Hybrid is a tremendously versatile, nicely-appointed, well-built vehicle.
+Essentially, it’s a luxurious, super-sophisticated, all-weather upright station wagon with decent ground clearance.
+Owners are likely to be endlessly pleased with its capabilities and comfort, which are comparable to a regular gas-engine Cayenne.

-As always with Porsches, keep your priorities in mind before you succumb to the hypnosis of War and Peace-length option list.
-The one must-have is the auxiliary air conditioning which keeps things cool while moving on battery power.
-Even with a few options added to the Cayenne E-Hybrid, while not exactly inexpensive, is a lot of very good vehicle for the money,
+As always with Porsches, keep your priorities in mind to avoid succumbing to that dizzying option list.
+If anything is a “must-have,” it’s probably the auxiliary air conditioning, which helps keep the cabin cool while moving on battery power.
+Even with a few options added, the Cayenne E-Hybrid, while hardly inexpensive, adds up to a lot of excellent vehicle for the money.